scottkf/massuploadutility/readme.txt

 CHANGELOG
 -------------------------------------------------------------------------------

+v0.9.2
+* Added ability to exclude sections and users (I stole this from Craig's tracker extension)

 v0.9.1
 * Should work with every upload field and custom field
 * Flash is no longer used at all, it's pure html5